madees/dbaudio-SSC-Plugin-Chataigne-Module/README.md

 If you activate RX mode on Plugin, Chataigne will sent back to it the Values.
 This could be usefull to write Plugin automation from Chataigne without a DS100.

-It is possible to activate pass-tru of those values to DS100.
+It is possible to activate selective pass-to DS100s of the Values that need to be forward straight to DS100, and global pass-throughs.

 Additionally, you may use Module Commands to control DS100 parameters directly from this same Module, like remap the Values before sending them to DS100, re-patching the objects ID up to 128...
 Note : The module doesn't receive anything from DS100, only from plugin.